 First Year Seminars

-With the following learning objectives:
+Your FSEM has the following four general learning objectives:

 - Writing: Students can write effectively to a variety of audiences and for a variety of purposes.

 - Information Literacy: Students can locate, engage with, and evaluate information relevant to a question, topic, or research need OR to contribute to scholarly, professional, civic, and/or personal conversations.